Update: Pray For The Unrest in Haiti

 A prayer for Haiti

 Father we pray for your peace for Haiti.
 We pray that no more children would be injured by the violence.
-We ask for your wisdom for both President Moise and the opposition leaders.
 We pray for a swift resolution that will bring stability and security.
 We ask that this nation would know your justice and hope.
 In Jesus' mighty name we pray.
 Amen